sanskrit-lexicon/MD/deva_iast_comp/step0/readme.txt

 You can always do a 'git status' after 'git add' but before 'git commit' to see which files git is tracking.

+#-------------------------------------------
+readwriteA1.py  Second python program, designed to read the lines of readwrite.txt and write the lower-cased lines to another file.
+  Usage:
+python readwriteA1.py ../readwrite.txt readwriteA1.txt